Go to Twin Peaks Table of Contents for a note on the analysis.

 As in part two.
 See that part for description.

-Before I get into this, we have a couple of flipped/reversed shots in this section.
+Before I get into this, we have a couple of flipped/reversed shots in this section that I'm going to go ahead and point out.
 Shot 4 shows a scene of coins spilling out obviously reversed, with a numeral 3 observed in reverse.
 The shot showing the 3 in reverse is of especial interest as we already have in the glass box scene in New York, the second time that Sam is changing out the SD card, a flip in orientation concerning the #3 camera.
 First Sam is shown changing the card in the camera opposite it, then he is shown changing the card in the #3 camera, then he is shown changing the card in the other camera.

 Shot 4 is later shown in proper orientation in shot 18.